ultralame/missingadjective/PRESS-RELEASE.md

 ## Summary ##
   > Action packed 5 on 5 capture the flag to satiate your competitive desires.
 Two teams playing per room.
-    Try to capture the flag an bring it back to base.
+    Try to capture the flag and bring it back to base.
 Bump into other players in order to knock the flag out of their hands!
 First to 10 wins!

 ## Problem ##